Mapping Exoplanets: Current Results Future Prospects

+The atmospheres of a few dozen exoplanets have been mapped via their thermal phase curves, e.g., the \href{https://research.iac.es/proyecto/exoatmospheres/table.php}{ExoAtmospheres} and \href{https://exoplanet.eu/home/}{exoplanet.edu} databases.
+These phase measurements has so far been mostly IRAC photometry from the \hbindex{Spitzer Space Telescope} \citep[e.g.,][]{2021MNRAS.504.3316B,2022AJ....163..256M}, or spectroscopy with the Hubble Space Telescope's WFC3 \citep[e.g.,][]{Stevenson_2014,2018AJ....156...17K}.
+We send the interested reader to the brief history of thermal phase curves in \cite{2022ExA....53..417C}.
+Phase measurements from the \hbindex{James Webb Space Telescope} have started being published, but so far focusing primarily on photometry \citep{2023ApJ...943L..17M,2023arXiv230106350B,2023Natur.620...67K}.
+Rotational phase variations of brown dwarfs have also been measured and converted into brightness maps \citep[e.g.,][and chapter by Artigau]{Apai_2017}.

+The \hbindex{Ariel} mission could measure spectroscopic phase curves for dozens---if not hundreds---of planets and brown dwarfs \citep{2022ExA....53..417C}.
+The wavelength coverage of \emph{Ariel} and JWST should be able to discriminate between thermal emission and reflected light \citep{Schwartz_Cowan_2015,Parmentier_2016,Keating_2017}, as well as disentangling phase variations, star spots, Doppler beaming, ellipsoidal variations, and gas accretion \citep{Cowan_2012, Knutson_2012, Esteves_2015,Dang_2018,Bell_2019}.

-Eclipse mapping has so far been performed on HD~189733b with 8 micron measurements from \emph{Spitzer} \citep{Majeau_2012, deWit_2012}.
+Eclipse mapping of hot Jupiters has so far been performed with \emph{Spitzer}/IRAC photometry \citep{Majeau_2012, deWit_2012} and JWST/NIRISS spectroscopy \citep{2023Natur.620..292C}.
 Figure~\ref{fig:HD189_map} shows the combined phase+eclipse map of HD 189733b from \cite{Majeau_2012} showing both longitudinal and latitudinal information, making this a coarse 2D map.

-\cite{Demory_2013} constructed an albedo map of the hot Jupiter Kepler-7b based on phase curves from the \hbindex{Kepler} mission.
-Also using Kepler photometry, \cite{Armstrong_2016} made maps of the changing atmosphere of the hot Jupiter HAT-P-7b.
-Many other researcher have analyzed \emph{Kepler} phase curves to understand the albedo and temperature maps of short period giant planets without explicitly constructing longitudinal brightness maps \citep[e.g.,][]{Esteves_2013, Esteves_2015, Shporer_2014, Angerhausen_2015}.

-\cite{Stevenson_2014} analyzed \hbindex{Hubble Space Telescope} WFC3 spectral phase curves of WASP-43b.
-Since the wavelengths probed spanned a water absorption band and hence different heights in the atmosphere, they were able to construct a 2D temperature map of the planet (longitude and altitude) [See the chapter by Parmentier \& Crossfield for a review of phase curves, both thermal and reflected.]

-In the near future, the \hbindex{James Webb Space Telescope} will provide qualitatively better observations of short-period planets \citep{Beichman_2014, Cowan_Greene_2015}.
-In principle, the S/N and spectral resolution should enable 3D temperature maps of the daysides of hot Jupiters, and 2D (longitude and altitude) temperature maps of their nightsides.
-The spectral resolution and wavelength coverage of JWST will also allow us to distinguish between thermal emission and reflected light \citep{Schwartz_Cowan_2015,Parmentier_2016}, as well as disentangling phase variations, star spots, Doppler beaming, and ellipsoidal variations \citep{Cowan_2012, Knutson_2012, Esteves_2015}.
+The high signal-to-noise and spectral resolution of JWST should enable 3D temperature maps of the daysides of hot Jupiters, and 2D (longitude and altitude) temperature maps of their nightsides.
+Eclipse mapping of longer-period planets, which may not be tidally locked, could reveal their spin axis \citep{2017ApJ...846...69R,2023AJ....165...24A, 2023AJ....165..261R}.